Still In Demand

 Have you or a loved one been diagnosed with cancer?
 This bilingual booklet provides those living with cancer, and their friends and family, general information and resources on cancer survivorship.
 It addresses concerns you may have after being diagnosed; discusses what you should know about cancer, diagnosis, and treatment; and, offers tips on how to follow-up with a health care providers and stay healthy.

 Hablemos del cáncer de la piel

 Did you know skin cancer is the most common type of cancer in the US?
 This bilingual booklet provides general information on skin cancer including the different types, risk factors, signs and symptoms, and treatment options.
 It also includes information on the sun’s harmful rays, skin cancer detection and diagnosis, and tips on how to lead a healthy life by protecting your skin.

 The State of Diabetes Among Hispanics

 The State of Diabetes Among Hispanics report provides insight on how Hispanics are disproportionately affected by diabetes compared to other racial and ethnic groups, and the risks they face as a result.
 Hispanics are nearly two times as likely to have diabetes as non-Hispanic whites and the disease has consistently affected Hispanics and African Americans at higher levels than non-Hispanic whites over the last two and a half decades.
-As recently as 2006, diabetes remained the fifth major cause of death for Hispanics and African Americans, compared to being the seventh major cause of death for non-Hispanic whites.
 This report also offers recommendations in such areas as research and data collection, risk factors, health care barriers, and diabetes outreach and education to have a meaningful impact on the growing number of Hispanics at risk for, or living with, diabetes in the U.S.